 One stock exchange is operated in Iceland, Nasdaq Iceland hf., operating under Act.
-No. 110/2007 on Stock Exchanges.
+No. 115/2021 on Markets in Financial Instruments.
 Nasdaq Iceland hf. is part of the Nasdaq Group and is licensed to operate a regulated market as well as a multilateral trading facility (MTF), the first in the North Iceland market.
 Both issuer rules and trading rules are largely harmonised with the sister exchanges run by Nasdaq Group in the Nordic countries (Stockholm, Helsinki and Copenhagen).

-There are also two securities depositories, Nasdaq CSD Iceland ("NCSDI") and Verðbréfamiðstöð Íslands hf..
-Securities depositories are operated under Act No. 7/2020, on Securities Depositories Settlement and Electronic Registration of Rights of Securities (Ice. lög um verðbréfamiðstöðvar, uppgjör og rafræna eignaskráningu fjármálagerninga).
-Nasdaq CSD Iceland has been the main central securities depository for the Icelandic securities market and as such it is a notary, a depository and a clearing house for settlement of securities in dematerialised form.
-The Nasdaq CSD is undergoing significant changes through its planned merger in May 2020 with Nasdaq CSD, which operates in Latvia, Lithuania and Estonia and will simultaneously migrate to a common CSD IT platform with Nasdaq CSD.
+There are also two securities depositories, Nasdaq CSD Iceland ("NCSD") and Verðbréfamiðstöð Íslands hf., Securities depositories are operated under Act No. 7/2020, on Securities Depositories Settlement and Electronic Registration of Rights of Securities (Ice. lög um verðbréfamiðstöðvar, uppgjör og rafræna eignaskráningu fjármálagerninga).
+NCSD has been the main central securities depository for the Icelandic securities market and as such it is a notary, a depository and a clearing house for settlement of securities in dematerialised form.
+NCSD merged with Nasdaq CSD in May 2020, which operates in Latvia, Lithuania and Estonia and will simultaneously migrate to a common CSD IT platform with Nasdaq CSD.